 The researchers observed that high doses of intravenous vitamin C reduced allergy symptoms.
 They also reported that a deficiency in vitamin C might lead to allergy-related diseases.

 The vitamin is present in many fruits and vegetables, including:

 Vitamin C supplements, with and without bioflavonoids, are available in health stores, drug stores, and online.

-Quercetin is an antioxidant flavonoid found in many plants and foods.
-Research suggests that adding quercetin to the diet may help to relieve allergy symptoms.
+Quercetin is an antioxidant flavonoid in many plants and foods.

-However, the evidence for its effectiveness is mixed, and according to
+However, the evidence for its effectiveness is mixed.
+According to the

 Quercetin is naturally present in many foods and herbs, including:

-However, taking supplements of quercetin will work better in the treatment of allergies than eating foods that contain it.
+However, taking quercetin supplements will better treat allergies than eating foods containing it.
 This is because foods contain significantly lower levels of the flavonoid.

 Quercetin is generally safe for most people.
-It may cause headaches and tingling in the arms and legs of some people.
-Very high doses, especially when taken long-term, may cause kidney damage.
+However, it may cause headaches and tingling in the arms and legs of some individuals.
+If a person takes very high doses, especially over the long term, it may cause kidney damage.